The blaze burned more than 124,000 acres along the coast and mountains of Central California in 2020

 The Dolan Fire had been burning for weeks but there were about half a dozen other fires in California that were larger, some much larger such as the LNU Lightning Complex, SCU Lightning Complex, CZU August Lightning, and the August Complex.

-The Incident Management Team ran a modeling scenario on September 4 which showed that within the next 14 days the probability of the fire reaching Nacimiento guard station was 60 to 80 percent with no delaying tactics.
+The Incident Management Team ran a modeling scenario on September 4 which showed that within the next 14 days the probability of the fire reaching the Nacimiento Guard Station was 60 to 80 percent with no delaying tactics.
 At that time the fire was 3.1 miles away.

 The photo below was taken after the burnover.

 This is the first paragraph in the Learning Review — Narrative: